hackerspace-ntnu/ttrpg-project-rulebook/src/quick_start.typ

 attributes to be.

 #strong[Titles];: \
-At creation and after big moments in the campaign, you earn titles.
+At creation and after big moments in the campaign, you earn #term("Titles", is_definition: true).
-Titles are primarily narrative in that they describe your character, and may be referred to at any time by either the player or GM for roleplay purposes.
+#term[Titles] are primarily narrative in that they describe your character, and
+may be referred to at any time by either the player or GM for roleplay purposes.
 Titles provide a static bonus to a roll when invoked, which can be done for 1 focus in situations where it makes narrative sense.